roncterry/install_lab_env/README.md

 ```bash
 7z a -t7z -m0=LZMA2 -mmt=on -v2g <VM_NAME>.7z <VM_DIRECTORY>
 ```
 (This creates an archive in 7z format, compressed with LZMA2 and split into files no larger than 2GB.
 The file names will be VM_NAME.7z.00# - where # is the number of the file that is part of the archive.
-This is good for creating a smaller student media package but takes longer to unpack when installing the lab environment.)
+This is good for creating a smaller student media package but takes slightly longer to unpack when installing the lab environment.)

 ```bash
 7z a -t7z -m0=0 -mmt=on -v2g <VM_NAME>.7z <VM_DIRECTORY>